DOC문서PROJECT.docx

 (Chemical, Environmental, Electrical, Industrial, Civil, Computer), Mathematics,

-Chemistry, Biology, Physics, and Environmental Science and must have at least
+Chemistry, Biology, Physics, and Environmental Science and must have at least completed

-will be required to submit a white paper.
+required to submit a white paper.

 Dates TBD